SohailMohammed1/MineSweeper/README.md

 Due to carelessness, I made the error of not commiting my project therefore some commits look drastically different to others.
 Due to this, I will give the report for commit "15/02" as well as the bugs I found during this project and what I fixed:

-- Main problem was the function were indented properly
+- Main problem was the function were not indented properly
 - Functions were not taking self as first argument
 - Decided to change the game so that win condition was to find 5 flags
 - Figure out if user wins or not, create win/ lose condition and message depending on if user found mine or flag